IsmaelMartinez/teams-for-linux/KNOWN_ISSUES.md

 If the above doesn't work:

-+ Close the application and delete the Service Worker folder under`.config/Teams for Linux/Partitions/teams-4-linux/Service Worker` (or `.config/teams-for-linux/Partitions/teams-4-linux/Service Worker`)
++ Close the application and delete the application cache folder
+  + `.config/teams-for-linux/Partitions/teams-4-linux/Application Cache`
+  + or for Snap installation, `snap/teams-for-linux/current/.config/teams-for-linux/Partitions/teams-4-linux/Application Cache`.

 Refer to [#171](https://github.com/IsmaelMartinez/teams-for-linux/issues/171) for more info